Shesoff/BASH/workaround.md

 sudo systemctl enable postgresql-13 sudo systemctl start postgresql-13
 ```
+## Replication
+*Streaming* replication - use WAL records which stream changes to the standbys in binary format as it is generated instead of waiting for the WAL file to be filled.
+Replicates only entire database.
+For congigure use *pg_basebackup*.
+*Logical* repllication - is achieved by the construction of a stream of logical data modifications from the WAL file (publication).
+Can use multi-directional data flow (one Publication many Subscriptors) and can copy individual tables instead of an entire database.
 ## Performance tuning
 _shared_buffers_ - inmemory buffer, set 25% from all RAM.
 In some case you can set 70% if all your DB fits inmemory.
 _work_mem_ - used for complex sorting.
 System will allocate work_mem * total sort operations for all users.
 If some operation need more memory then set in work_mem, than Postgres will create temporary file in *pgsql_tmp* directory.
 Look at *pgsql_tmp* in pick hours and make disisions, increas or not this parameter.